 Probably one of Namibia's less populated and developed areas, this starkly beautiful area is known for the picturesque Epupa Falls and the fascinating Himba semi-nomadic tribe.
 The lodges are fairly few and far between, generally very luxurious and well worth the effort of getting there.

 The Kunene Region (also known as Kaokoland) incorporates Damaraland and is one of the Namibia's 14 regions.
 Mountainous, inaccessible in parts and extremely arid, it's an area of remote beauty and unexpected rewards.The largest local town is Opuwo.

 Found 6 Results

 Damara Mopane Lodge is an ideal base for exploring the unique gems of dramatic Damaraland – from prehistoric Twyfelfontein's rock engravings and towering sandstone formations, to desert-adapted elephants and the petrified forest.
 Each quaint chalet features its own little garden complete with flowers, herbs and vegetables that are used to prepare fresh, tasty meals at the restaurant.
 The charming setting and friendly staff really make a difference to the lodge.

 Owned and largely managed by the local community, Damaraland Camp is a model of a successful community partnership.
-Eco-friendly, yet luxurious, this intimate safari camp offers first-hand encounters with some of the most highly-adapted local wildlife, particularly desert elephant and black rhino – in starkly beautiful surrounds.
+Eco-friendly, yet luxurious, this intimate safari camp offers first-hand encounters with some of the most highly-adapted local wildlife, particularly desert elephants and black rhinos – in starkly beautiful surroundings.